Windham, Maine: Geography

 According to the United States Census Bureau, the town has a total area of 50.15 sqmi, of which 46.56 sqmi is land and 3.59 sqmi is water.
 Located beside Sebago Lake, Windham is drained by the Pleasant River and the Presumpscot River.

-Roads and Bordering
+Roads and adjoining towns

 The town is crossed by U.S. routes 202 and 302, and state routes 4, 35 and 115.
 It borders the towns of Standish and Gorham to the west, Westbrook to the south, Falmouth and Cumberland to the east, Gray to the northeast and Raymond to the north.

 Secondary roads

 There are several roads that connect certain parts of the town, as well as to other towns, such as Pope Road (Connecting North Windham to Windham Center), River Road (main connector connecting North Windham and Westbrook), Windham Center Road (mainly crosses the town in an east-west direction, as well as connecting Windham Center to Gorham), and Falmouth Road (connects North Windham to Falmouth).